Georges Rouzeau - 2006-09-15

 On the same pavement stand a strapping moustachioed man dressed in traditional Bavarian costume and a ditzy blond scantily clad in Prada, who has just stepped out of her BMW Z4 cabriolet.
 Such is the charm of Munich, where opulence and well-being, traditions and modernity joyfully cohabit.
 Here are ten good reasons to enjoy this great city of art and history, where people surf in summer and go cross-country skiing in winter.

-1. Oktoberfest (from 16th September to 3rd October 2006).
+1. Oktoberfest (end of September).
 The beer festival commemorates the wedding of Ludwig I of Bavaria and Therese von Sachsen-Hildburghausen in 1810.
 Nowadays, the opening ceremony is an absolute must: the brewers’ flower-covered floats, drawn by horses dressed in all their finery, parade through Munich amid a procession in traditional Bavarian costume.

 You could say that there is not ONE but several beer festivals, each catering to a different section of the public.
 On weekdays and during the daytime, this world-famous event is perfectly suitable for families – as surprising as that may seem!
 After your children have enjoyed the fairground attractions, you can all go together to sample one of the specialities (chicken grilled on the spit, for example) available in the giant beer halls erected for the occasion – each Bavarian brewer has an immense “permanent” chalet, replacing the tents of yesteryear.